The Home Buying Process

-1. Determine your goals
+1. Determine your Goals

-Where do I want to live?
+- Where do I want to live?

-What kind of house can I afford?
+- What kind of house can I afford?

-Do I have enough money for a down payment on a home?
+- Do I have enough money for a down payment on a home?

-Do I have a good credit history?
+- Do I have a good credit history?

-What mortgages can I qualify for?
+- What mortgages can I qualify for?

 Once you have answered these questions, you will have a better idea of what kind of home you are looking for and what financing options are available to you.
 Build a plan of attack and a timeline so you can move forward with intention.

-2. Build your team
+2. Build your Team

 Now that you have an idea of what type of home you are looking for and what you can afford, you need to start recruiting people to be on your team.
 The more people you inform of your goals, the more likely it is that you will be able to achieve them.
 Specifically, you want a real estate agent who:

-knows the market
+- knows the market

-has experience in helping home buyers find and purchase
+- has experience in helping home buyers find and purchase

-informing you what mortgage programs you qualify for
+- informing you what mortgage programs you qualify for

-getting you pre-approved for a loan
+- getting you pre-approved for a loan

-Securing you a mortgage to purchase your home.
+- securing you a mortgage to purchase your home.

 3. Get Pre-Approved for a Home Loan

-4. Find your home
+4. Find your Home

-Your real estate agent, your loan expert, and the internet will be your best friend while you are searching for a home.
-Websites like Zillow and Redfin allow people to buy and sell property along with other services such as video tours and reviews about the property.
-Ultimately, however, you still need to view homes in person.
-It is the best way to be sure about what the house actually looks like and see details of the house that could otherwise go unnoticed.
+Your real estate agent, your loan expert, and the internet, will be your best friend while you are searching for a home.
+Websites like Zillow and Redfin are a good start, but your real estate agent will get you set up with search results directly from the Multiple Listings Service.
+Ultimately, you’ll still need to view homes in person.
+This is the best way to be sure the house is truly what you are looking for.

 5. Make an Offer

 If the seller counters your offer, then the negotiation process will begin.
 Successive counter-offers requiring timely responses and meeting conditions will be exchanged until you and the seller either come to an agreement or negotiations breakdown.

-6. Finance your purchase
+6. Finance your Purchase